manibatra/Traffic-Sign-Classifier/README.md

 <img src="images/after-norm.png" width="400">

 The incorrect prediction was for the road works image.
-This can be corrected in the future by using better normalization technique/preprocessing in the future.
+This can be corrected in the future by using better normalization technique/preprocessing.

 ### Conclusion